 I did not mention any other statistics of his because, true to form, there are very few of them.
 The guy is a shooting specialist.

 Garrity retired from basketball after the 2007-08 season.
-Now in retirement, Pat Garrity is pursuing a business MBA at Duke’s Fuqua Business School.
+Now in retirement, he is pursuing a business MBA at Duke’s Fuqua Business School.
 He also worked for Credit Suisse during the summer, a financial services company.

 Gee went undrafted out of Alabama, and made his way to the Spurs summer league roster.
-From there he made his way to the Timberwolves training camp roster, and after being waived he was the 6th overall pick in the D-League draft by the Austin Toros.
+From there he made his way to the Timberwolves training camp roster, and after being waived he was the sixth overall pick in the D-League Draft by the Austin Toros.
 This cheers me up because in July, I wrote:

 So that’s nice.

-Once there, Gelabale found himself in a Johnny Kerr style bruhaha when he agreed to sign for Lucentum Alicante in Spain’s ACB, only to find that the agreed salary had been changed without his knowledge when he turn up to sign the contract.
+Once there, Gelabale found himself in a Johnny Kerr-style bruhaha when he agreed to sign for Lucentum Alicante in Spain’s ACB, only to find that the agreed salary had been changed without his knowledge when he turned up to sign the contract.
 He left without signing the deal and fired his agent.
 And then came the trip to the Lakers’ training camp.

 A few weeks later, Gelabale joined Cholet, the French team he started his professional career with.
-In 5 Eurocup games for Gelabale averaged 7.6 points and 4.2 rebounds, alongside 9.6 points and 3.9 rebounds per game in the French league.
+In five EuroCup games for them, Gelabale averaged 7.6 points and 4.2 rebounds, alongside 9.6 points and 3.9 rebounds per game in the French league.

 Gilder signed with the Grizzlies in training camp to a $25,000 guaranteed contract, and stuck around for a couple of weeks before being waived.
 He appeared in two games, and as a result he is now tied for the league lead in true shooting percentage (1.000%, along with Ryan Bowen) and is fourth in PER (31.2; behind Paul Davis, Bowen and LeBron James, in that order).
 It’s not much of a boast in a five minute sample size, but I’d totally claim it.